bolderflight/airdata/README.md

 ![Bolder Flight Systems Logo](img/logo-words_75.png) &nbsp; &nbsp; ![Arduino Logo](img/arduino_logo_75.png)

 # Airdata
 This library contains functions for computing indicated airspeed, equivalent airspeed, true airspeed, pressure altitude, density altitude, and estimating outside air temperature (OAT) and air density.
 This library is compatible with Arduino ARM and with CMake build systems.
-It would also be easy to include with other projects, since it is a header only library consisting of a single file.
+It would also be easy to include with other projects, since it is a header only library.
    * [License](LICENSE.md)
    * [Changelog](CHANGELOG.md)
    * [Contributing guide](CONTRIBUTING.md)